Epiphyllum spp.

 You’ll want to be sure you choose the right “queen of the night” for your purposes, since these two types of cacti have different care needs.

-You’ll find a queen of the night epiphyllum in a grower’s pot from the Easy to Grow Store via Amazon.
+You’ll find a queen of the night epiphyllum in two-gallon pots available from Planet Desert.

 Want More Options?

-This selection of species and varieties is just a light skim of the surface – there are so many other incredible options!
-You can discover a large selection of these in our guide on 23 of the most fabulous types of epiphyllums.
+You can discover a large selection of these in our guide to 23 of the most fabulous types of epiphyllums.

 Many gardeners grow epiphyllums without encountering pest or disease problems, but it’s always good to know what to be on the lookout for.

-Gardeners growing orchid cacti in the yard year-round or placing houseplants outdoors during the warm months may have to contend with some competition.
+Gardeners growing orchid cacti in the yard year-round or placing houseplants outdoors during the warm months may find them munched on by slugs and snails.

 Mealybugs

-They will suck valuable nutrients from the stems of orchid cacti and can leave sticky trails of honeydew behind, which can foster fungal growth.
+Mealybugs suck valuable nutrients from the stems of orchid cacti and leave sticky trails of honeydew, which can foster fungal growth.

 If you encounter these pests, I recommend first trying to remove them by spraying them with a strong jet of water to knock them off.

-Wait a week or so, and if you find more mealybugs, my next recommendation is to treat your orchid cactus with nontoxic neem oil, which is safe for humans and pets.
+Wait a week or so, and if you find more mealybugs, treat your orchid cactus with nontoxic neem oil, which is safe for humans and pets.

 Monterey neem oil is available in an assortment of jug sizes at Arbico Organics.

-Learn more about identifying and controlling mealybugs in our article.
+Learn more about identifying and controlling mealybugs here.

 Scale